Tales of Graces: Plot

-Richard orders an invasion of Lhant to rid it of Stratha's control, forcing the party to betray him.
-Acknowledging Hubert's efforts as Lord of Lhant, Asbel and the party, joined by Malik Caesar, travel to Stratha to negotiate with the government to formally instate Hubert as Lord.
-The government agrees on the pretense that Pascal fixes Stratha's valkines, a large crystal which supplies a life sustaining energy known as eleth; Pascal succeeds but Richard appears and absorbs the valkines' eleth, and flees.
-The party learn Windor's valkines has also been absorbed and plan to intercept Richard at the final valkines in Fendel.
-Hubert joins the party as they travel to Fendel but fail to stop Richard.
-Deducing the Lastalia, the planet's core, is Richard's target, the party find Richard there; Richard mortally injures Sophie before sealing the entrance to the Lastalia.
+Richard orders an invasion of Lhant to free it from Stratha's control, forcing the party to betray him.
+Recognizing Hubert's efforts to protect Lhant, they travel to Stratha with Malik to negotiate with the government and formally instate Hubert as the Lord of Lhant.
+The Strathan government agrees on the pretense that Pascal repairs Stratha's valkines, which is malfunctioning.
+Though they succeed, Richard arrives absorbs the valkines' eleth before fleeing.
+The party learns that Windor's valkines has also been absorbed, and plan to intercept Richard at the final valkines in Fendel.
+Hubert joins the party and they travel to Fendel, but they fail to stop Richard.
+They deduce that the Lastalia, the planet's core, is Richard's final target.
+The party finds him there and attempts to reason with him, but he mortally wounds Sophie before sealing the entrance in a massive cocoon-like barrier.

-The party is unable to heal Sophie with magic or medicine, so Pascal suggests the party travel to Fodra, a nearby planet that Sophie originates from, to find a cure.
-After finding a space shuttle left by Pascal's ancestors, the party travel to Fodra where they meet Emeraude, the last remaining human on the desolated planet.
-Using advanced machinery, Sophie is healed and regains her memories, revealing she is a biological humanoid engineered to defeat Lambda, the monster that attacked them in their childhood and is currently possessing Richard.
-Emeraude helps the party bypass the barrier on the Lastalia where they confront and defeat Richard.
-Emeraude betrays the party and attempts to absorb Lambda's power but dies in the process.
-Lambda begins to fuse with the Lastalia, causing the party to see his memories and learn about his suffering caused by humanity.
-The party defeats the materialized Lambda; since Lambda can not be killed by normal means, Sophie intends to sacrifice herself to kill him.
-Instead, Asbel absorbs and convinces Lambda to let him show humanity's worth.
-Lambda agrees before falling into a deep sleep.
+The party is unable to heal Sophie with magic or medicine, so Pascal suggests that they travel to Fodra, a nearby planet that Sophie originates from, to find a cure.
+After finding a space shuttle left behind by Pascal's ancestors, they travel to Fodra and meet Emeraude, the last remaining human there.
+Using advanced machinery, Sophie is healed and regains her memories, revealing that she is a biological humanoid that does not age, engineered by the people of Fodra to defeat Lambda.
+They also discover that Lambda is the monster that attacked them seven years prior and is possessing Richard.
+Emeraude helps the party bypass the barrier on the Lastalia, where they confront and defeat Richard.
+Emeraude betrays the party and attempts to absorb Lambda's power in order to restore Fodra, but fails to assume control and is killed in the process.
+Lambda begins to fuse with the Lastalia, allowing the party to see his memories and learn of his suffering at the hands of humanity on Fodra.
+Within the core of the planet, the party defeats the materialized Lambda; since he cannot be killed by normal means, Sophie intends to sacrifice herself once again to kill him.
+Instead, Asbel absorbs Lambda into his body, and convinces Lambda to let him show humanity's worth.
+Seeing the strength of Asbel's resolve, Lambda reluctantly agrees, to before falling into a deep sleep.